schmeekygeek/backend-book/src/book/2-introduction-to-backend-development.md

 ## Why do we need an API?
 When learning about backend development, it is important to understand why we need to have a backend in our application in the first place in order to truly understand its essence and the problems it solves.
 You might be thinking why the client-side application can't communicate with the database directly.
 Well, it can, but it **shouldn't**.

-Communicating with the database directly is simply not optimal, as we need to have a central point of data-access that would take a request, know if the request is coming from a person that has the authority to make that request, read some data, run some code, perform some theatrics on that data, read some more data, then finally wrap up everything neatly in a response-body to be sent back to the client.
+Communicating with the database directly is simply not optimal, as we need to have a central point of data-access that would take a request, know if the request is coming from a person that has the authority to make that request, read some data, run some code, perform some theatrics on that data, read some more data, write some logs to disk, perform other actions to then finally wrap up everything neatly in a response-body to be sent back to the client.

 In the next chapter we will understand how this communication between two machines over the internet takes place.